thetoprat/isletools/README.md

 # Isle App Tools
 ![image](https://github.com/user-attachments/assets/c409f23a-00fc-4af9-9fb4-0dc433f6f01f)

 [![GitHub Releases](https://img.shields.io/github/downloads/thetoprat/isletools/total.svg?style=flat-square)](https://github.com/thetoprat/isletools/releases/latest)
 [![License: UNLICENSED](https://img.shields.io/badge/License-UNLICENSED-red.svg)](./LICENSE.md)
 [![Discord](https://img.shields.io/discord/1125476200144453642?label=Discord&logo=discord&style=flat-square)](https://discord.gg/kzeUVC6DhP)

+---

+> ⚠️ **Disclaimer**
+> This project is an independent creation and is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with Afterthought LLC, The Isle, or any of its subsidiaries or affiliates**.
+>
+> The use of any trademarks, logos, or copyrighted material is for **educational and informational purposes only** and remains the property of their respective owners.
+>
+> This software is provided **strictly for educational use**, research, and personal exploration.
+The developer does **not condone misuse**, including circumventing game protections or violating any terms of service.
+Use at your own risk.

+---

 ## About Isle App Tools

-Isle App Tools is a desktop utility designed to enhance your experience with The Isle game.
+Isle App Tools is a desktop utility designed to enhance your experience with *The Isle* game.
 It provides powerful features for both players and server administrators, giving you more control and convenience over your game data and server management.

 ## Features